teratic/docker-xtables/README.md

 # Docker xtables image

-Docker image based on Ubuntu:10.04 with xtables-addons installed to build GEOIP tables.
+Docker image based on alpine:edge with xtables-addons installed to build GEOIP tables.

 A volume */xt_build* can be used to get the results.